Cheek Sculpting Surgery

 Why do some people’s cheeks look so fake after a Cheek Implant procedure?

 This has to do with the type of implant used.
 Most cheekbone augmentations are still done with old-fashioned wide silicone implants, which often create an artificial appearance.

 On some people, this contour actually looks good.
 On many, it looks artificial.
 Dr. Chugay’s current line of implants is designed differently, creating a more natural and aesthetically pleasing look.

 A small incision is made inside the mouth and the implant is positioned on the bone: either above the cheekbone in the case of cheekbone augmentation or on the bones in the submalar region in the case of submalar augmentation.
 The implant is secured and the incision is closed.

 Cheek surgery is not without its risks.
 The potential risks include but are not limited to: infection, bleeding, nerve injury, deformity of the cheek, implant movement, need for further surgery.

 After Your Surgery

 Following the surgery, there will be swelling in the area of the cheek giving a puffy appearance.
 That will decrease with time.
-Patients are asked to avoid impact to the area for at least 6 week after surgery.
+Patients are asked to avoid impact on the area for at least 6 weeks after surgery.